chef/automate/components/automate-chef-io/content/docs/client-runs.md

 To delete nodes using the REST API, use the `"https://automate-url/api/v0/ingest/events/chef/nodedelete"` endpoint to delete a single node, or the `"https://automate-url/api/v0/ingest/events/chef/node-multiple-deletes"` endpoint to delete multiple nodes.
 Identify your node or nodes, with either the _node\_id_ --which is the UUID of the node as it appears in Automate--or the combination of _node name_, _organization name_, and _service hostname_.
-The _service hostname_ is the `fqdn` of your Chef Server or, in the case of chef-solo nodes, `localhost`.
+The _service hostname_ is the `fqdn` of your Chef Infra Server or, in the case of chef-solo nodes, `localhost`.

 #### Request for deleting a node using the _node\_id_